wdross/Generic/Arduino/BaleCounter/README.md

 #Potential options:
  - blue tooth could replace display, sending current stroke count to smart phone in tractor

                                   $30 Adafruit Feather Bluefruit LE, $12 premium
  - add wheel encoder to detect ground speed, creating a table of speeds.
 If seeing the current bale's strokes are "high enough" that the next higher gear can be used, then a visual indicator could say 'shift up'.
+Conversely, seeing too few strokes can also then indicate 'shift down'.
  - total bales made in the day (saved across power cycles in EEPROM), with reset